-'''

-The length of the Interface Access Code can vary from

-1 to 64 bytes according to physical interface

-capabilities and configuration.
+(continued from previous page) The length of the Interface Access Code can vary from 1 to 64 bytes according to physical interface capabilities and configuration.
 The ADDRESSES field contains either 1 or 2 addresses.
 Each address is 16 bytes long.

-The Header Type flag in the HEADER field determines

-whether the ADDRESSES field contains 1 or 2 addresses.
+The Header Type flag in the HEADER field determines whether the ADDRESSES field contains 1 or 2 addresses.
 Addresses are SHA-256 hashes truncated to 16 bytes.
 The CONTEXT field is 1 byte.
 It is used by Reticulum to determine packet context.
 The DATA field is between 0 and 465 bytes.
 It contains the packets data payload.

-IFAC Flag

-open 0 Packet for publically accessible interface

-authenticated 1 Interface authentication is included in packet

-Header Types

-Propagation Types

-broadcast

-00

-transport

-01

-reserved

-10

-reserved

-11

-Destination Types

-single

-01

-group

-plain

-10

-link

-11

-Packet Types

-data

-00

-announce 01

-link request 10

-proof

-11

-'''
+IFAC Flag open 0 Packet for publically accessible interface authenticated 1 Interface authentication is included in packet Header Types -----type 10Two byte header, one 16 byte address fieldtype 21Two byte header, two 16 byte address fields Propagation Types broadcast 00 transport 01 reserved 10 reserved 11 Destination Types single 00 01 group plain 10 link 11 Packet Types data 00 announce 01 link request 10 proof 11